Are you the next exponential leader of tomorrow?

 - Applicants selected as finalists will be interviewed by a panel of judges in April 2017

-- Are an accomplished technologist, scientist, or change agent and are recognized as a thought leader in your chosen field(s)
+- You’re an accomplished entrepreneur, technologist, scientist, or change agent with expertise in your chosen field(s)

 We will evaluate submissions using the following criteria: